Wilder Cartagena

 Wilder José Cartagena Mendoza (born 23 September 1994) is a Peruvian professional footballer who plays as a defensive midfielder for Major League Soccer club Orlando City and the Peru national team.

+Cartagena began as a goalkeeper, but was switched to the midfield while in the youth ranks of Alianza Lima.
+In 2012, he made his professional debut for Alianza Lima and in 2014 moved to Portugal to play for Vitória de Setúbal, but he failed to make an appearance for the Portuguese club.
+In 2015, Cartagena returned to Peru, where he signed with Universiad San Martín, with whom he made 100 league appearances across three seasons.
+In 2018, Cartagena signed with Mexican club Veracruz, with whom he played a single season for, before returning to Alianza Lima.
+In 2020, Cartagena joined Argentinian club Godoy Cruz, but he made only infrequent appearances with the club.
+In mid-2021, Cartagena joined Emirati club Kalba FC before being sent on loan to Major League Soccer club Orlando City a year later.
+A season later, Cartagena signed a permanent deal with Orlando City.

 Early life

 Cartagena spent most of his free time playing football on the streets and on a bad pitch.
 El Carmen was badly affected by an earthquake that collapsed Cartagena's school, which forced him to go study in Lima.
 While studying in Lima he made friends who were playing youth football with various clubs and it was there he tried out for Alianza Lima and was accepted.
 Cartagena started out playing as a goalkeeper for Alianza Lima, but following a scrimmage between his school, which he did not play as a goalkeeper for, and the academy of Alianza Lima, the club moved him into midfield.

 Club career

 Alianza Lima

 Wilder Cartagena was promoted to the Alianza Lima first team in January 2012.
 He soon made his Torneo Descentralizado league debut on matchday one in a 2–2 home draw against León de Huánuco.
 He was used again as a starter by manager José Soto on matchday 27 in away match against Juan Aurich.

 In the 2013 season, Cartagena made many more appearances for the senior side.
 On 30 November, Cartagena scored his first senior goal for the club when he equalized in a match against UCV, helping the match to end 1–1.